 - When you start doing a review'n'merge, assign the relevant ticket to you, in order to avoid duplicated work.

-- Build the branch (or experimental) and test the feature.
+- Build the topic branch and test the feature.

 - Check the diff e.g. with

 git log -p.
 Beware of changes introduced by merge commits: either add the

 - Check the ticket.

 - Changes proposed by new contributors, or by the patch'n'forget kind, shall respectively be applied once they are in good enough state.
 That is, once the core developers team feels like maintaining it on the long run in case the initial submitter disappears.
 Such maintenance includes: polishing the proposed changes to make them fit for release; writing and updating the design and end-user documentations; fixing bugs.